Mirrior/overtime-app/README.md

 - X Icons from glyphicons
 - X Update the styles for forms

-##Refactor TODOs:
+## TODOs:
-- X Refactor posts/_form for admin user with status
+- Integrate validation for phone attributes in User